roobert/tabtree.nvim/README.md

 ### Keys

-Default key bindings for Normal mode:
+Default key bindings for Normal mode, these should not interfere with `nvim-cmp` which operates in Insert mode:

 | Key       | Action                          |
 | --------- | ------------------------------- |